 Role is set for each individual guide step.

 Tip: W3C recommends that roles are not changed by user behavior or over time after content has been published to users.
 Platforms and assistive devices generally don't have APIs that allow for progressive updating of roles.
 The first role seen by assistive technology is generally cached and will not update.
 If you need to change the ARIA role of a published guide, clone the guide, change the role, publish the updated guide, and disable the previous version.
 Cloning the guide generates new IDs and the new guide content will be cached by assistive devices.

 Accessibility Feature Limitations

-Resource Center modules are not accessible
+- The External Website Resource Center module is not accessible

 Buttons with URL Link actions do not notify the user that it is a link, but an ARIA label can be used to add descriptive text